Cheap Gardening Ideas

-In this short video, we show you how to plan a beautiful and productive vegetable garden that won’t break your budget.
-We hope you are inspired by these ideas!
+Learn how to plan a beautiful and productive vegetable garden that won’t break your budget.
+In this article, we touch on 10 smart ideas (along with video).

 The cost of buying seeds and plants can quickly add up.
 Track down local seed and plant swaps to fill up your garden very cheaply—or, even for free!
 Choice of varieties will be limited so you may need to be flexible, and remember you’ll need to have something to swap in return.

 2. Know Which Seeds Last

 When buying seeds, look out for special offers on seed supplier websites just before the start of the growing season, and near the end of it.
 Most seeds will remain fresh for several seasons but some, such as parsnip and corn, will need replacing every year or two.

 - After 5 years: cucumber, melon, radish, collards, annual flowers

 - After 3 years: beans, peas, cabbage family, carrot family